Discourses on Livy: On corruption and reform

 Machiavelli speaks on corruption, and how hard it is to sustain a republic where it has recently been freed from monarchy.
-He says that to sustain a republic in a newly freed city, it is necessary to "Kill the sons of Brutus", make violent examples out of the enemies of the free regime, citing Brutus's execution of his sons as an example.
+He says that to sustain a republic in a newly freed city, it is necessary to "Kill the sons of Brutus" (referring to Lucius Junius Brutus's execution of his own sons), that is make violent examples out of the enemies of the free regime.
 He also gives similar advice to "princes who have become tyrants of their fatherlands".
-Machiavelli then states that to keep a corrupt republic free, it is necessary to use extraordinary means.
+Machiavelli then states that to keep a corrupt republic free, it is necessary to use extraordinary means, and bring the state under an "almost kingly power".

-Discussing then freedom, Machiavelli explains that freedom becomes an issue once a type of government shifts.
+Discussing the subject of restoring freedom, Machiavelli explains that freedom becomes an issue once a type of government shifts.
 He explains that the Romans were not corrupt when they regained their freedom and could thus keep it.
 Questioning what mode a free state can be maintained in a corrupt city, he states that Rome had orders, which kept the citizens checked.

 He then goes into a discussion of the rulers of Rome and how a strong or weak Prince can maintain or destroy a kingdom.
 He continues to say that after a weak prince a kingdom could not remain strong with another weak prince.
 Luckily, the first three kings each had a certain strength, which aided the city.
 Romulus was fierce, Numa was religious, and Tullus was dedicated to war.